MaxInvent

 TL;DR

-• Use one single stock pool across every channel — not a split allocation per marketplace.
+• Use one shared stock pool across connected channels where possible, not static split allocation per marketplace.

 • Keep a safety buffer of 5-15% of stock off-channel, tuned to each SKU's sell-through velocity.

-• On burst sales (anything above normal velocity), auto-pause the affected SKU on secondary channels for 60 seconds until sync catches up.
+• On burst sales, consider temporarily pausing affected SKUs on secondary channels until sync catches up.

 • Accept that 0% oversell is unrealistic; aim for under 0.3% and have a recovery playbook ready.